-Examples of recondition
+Examples of recondition in a Sentence

 He reconditioned the old car.

 asked my neighbor to help me recondition the old tractor for use on the family farm

 First Known Use of recondition

-Medical Definition of recondition
+medical Definition of recondition

 Seen and Heard